California is one of my favorite albums ever (Mr. Bungle)

 Neko Case and her wailing power have no like.
 She is a monster.
 And this isn't the only album where she depicts herself dead.
 Hell, even though it's true that this album is about heartbreak and death, theres plenty that's uplifting about it to me.
 It's just about being in pain and making an amazing howl of it.
 Plus there's a real amazing love song to Tacoma, and you don't see that very often.

-Later on, her production gets smoother, and she refines her Women's-Lib-Aware Country Femme Fatale songwriting style to a more polished shine, but here it's not so smooth.
+Later on, her production gets smoother, and she refines her Feminist-Country-Femme-Fatale songwriting style to a more polished shine, but here it’s not so smooth.
 Just rousing country music songs with her voice slicing through everything like a knife.
-There isn't a single song I don't love on this album, but there's a few that stand out to me.
+There isn’t a single song I don’t love on this album, but there’s a few that stand out to me.

 First, there's Mood To Burn Bridges, her ode to giving the kiss-off to "Snooty Bitches":